dbeley/nixos-benchmark/README.md

 Additional tools can be enabled via presets or explicit selection:

-- Linux kernel compilation timer (`--kernel-source /path/to/linux`)
-- FFmpeg synthetic transcode and standalone x264 encode tests
+- FFmpeg synthetic transcode and standalone x264 encode tests (fixed preset/resolution)
 - SQLite mixed workload via the Python `sqlite3` module
-- GPU tests (glmark2 by default, Unigine Heaven/Valley if you provide `--unigine-*-cmd`)
+- GPU tests (glmark2 by default, plus Unigine Heaven/Valley when those binaries are installed)

 Use `--list-benchmarks` to see the full catalog along with category and preset metadata.

 ## Notes on external tools

-- **Linux kernel build**: pass `--kernel-source` to the root of a configured kernel tree.
-The command uses `make -C <path> -jN <target>` and measures the total runtime.
-- **Unigine Heaven / Valley**: supply fully qualified launch commands (including flags) via `--unigine-heaven-cmd` and `--unigine-valley-cmd`.
-The runner parses the stdout for FPS/score lines and records them in the report.
+- **Unigine Heaven / Valley**: if `unigine-heaven` or `unigine-valley` is in `PATH`, the suite runs it with the built-in `-benchmark` preset and parses the resulting FPS/score lines.

 ## Reports and dashboard